 Known as “Moon Trees” “Bicentennial Moon Trees” or “Bicentennial Trees,” this tree was planted from one of five hundred seeds taken into space aboard the Apollo 14 mission by Stuart Roosa, the astronaut who piloted the command module.
 Roosa had taken five small canisters filled with the seeds from five different trees: Loblolly Pine, Sycamore, Sweetgum, Redwood, and Douglas Fir.
 While Alan Shepard and Edgar Mitchell walked on the moon, Roosa and the seeds orbited the moon.

-The problem with the Moon Trees being given away was no one kept record of who received the Moon Trees and where they were planted.
-It would not be until 1996 NASA began tracking down the trees and have created a list of known trees – living and dead – but the list is missing many trees.
+The problem with the Moon Trees being given away was no one kept record of who received the seedlings and where they were planted.
+It would not be until 1996 NASA began tracking down the trees and created a list of known trees – living and dead – but the list is missing many trees.

 Knowing I had a ways to go before my day was over, I finished my visit to the forgotten and overlooked space visitor.
 I silently left it to continue standing guard at the corner of the Dillsburg Elementary School and hoped this living astronaut continued to inspire future generations.

 Note: This Moon Tree stands at the corner of the Dillsburg Elementary School.
 Please use common sense and respect – if you’re going to visit it, please do so during times when school is not in session.